-Framing your new original art has many benefits although the thought of getting your picture framed may seem fraught with difficulties.
+Framing your original art has many benefits although the thought of getting your picture framed may seem fraught with difficulties.
 It is not always easy to find a good framer you trust and are happy to give your beautiful original artwork to.

 By opting for a quality framing, it will transform your original painting, and add to the visual impact of the work.
 It will protect the surface and structure of the artwork from environmental pollution and cumulative effects of ageing due to handling.